500 Days Of Film Reviews The Career Of Director Denis Villeneuve.

 Maelström, Villeneuve's next film (about a woman who reassesses her life after a series of devastating events), was also admired.
 The New York Times called it “a fine French Canadian film… a meditation on the disconnection between the glossy surfaces of high-end urban existence and the life-and-death realities they camouflage.”

 In 2009, Villeneuve released his third feature film, Polytechnique.
-This shocking movie is based on the terrible events that occurred in December 1989 when a lone, misogynist gunman shot 28 people, leaving 14 women dead at École Polytechnique de Montréal.
+This shocking and powerful movie is based on the terrible events that occurred in December 1989 when a lone, misogynist gunman shot 28 people, leaving 14 women dead at École Polytechnique de Montréal.

 Villeneuve was criticised for tackling such a painful episode in the nation’s history.
 However, after witnessing his commitment (he spent a year on research) and his respectful approach, the families of those killed gave the film their blessing.